Create and manage custom detections rules

 Alternatively, you can select Delete email and then choose to either move the emails to Deleted Items (Soft delete) or delete the selected emails permanently (Hard delete).

-RecipientEmailAddress must be present in the query output to apply actions to email messages.
+RecipientEmailAddress must be present in the output results of the query to apply actions to email messages.

 5. Set the rule scope